Where’s Home for You?

 2025

-This project began with a question I brought to a workshop with older migrants at Age UK: where’s home for you?
-The answers were layered — some spoke of countries they hadn’t returned to in years, others of objects that kept them grounded.
-Sylvia*, from Jamaica, told us about her rosary beads, held each night in quiet ritual.
-Rashid described their London home as a space built over decades — filled with memory, care, and change.
+In a workshop with older migrants, I asked a simple question: where’s home for you?
+The answers were layered — some spoke of countries they hadn’t seen in years, others of objects that grounded them.
+Sylvia, from Jamaica, shared her rosary beads; Rashid described a home in London built over decades of memory and change.

 projects